zzh8829/yolov3-tf2/README.md

 |-------------|---------|---------|---------|
 | YoloV3      | 66ms    | 50ms    | 123ms   |
 | YoloV3-Tiny | 15ms    | 10ms    | 24ms    |

+Darknet version of YoloV3 at 416x416 takes 29ms on Titan X.
+Considering Titan X has about double the benchmark of Tesla M60, Performance-wise this implementation is pretty comparable.

 ## Implementation Details